-Donna Folk experienced a Radical Remission after being diagnosed with stage 4 cervical cancer, treated with chemotherapy, and later sent home on hospice care after the chemotherapy was not working.
+Donna Folk experienced a Radical Remission after being diagnosed with stage 4 cervical cancer and decided to do one round of chemotherapy.
+While the treatment improved Donna’s health for a time, she was ultimately sent home on hospice care.
 An avid artist and painting teacher, Donna names many activities as instrumental to successfully overcoming her diagnosis.
 Primary among these are her use of painting as a therapeutic activity, and the unwavering support of her husband, in addition to an outpouring of support from family and friends.
 This is her story in her own words:

 “I am an Art Instructor, and have my own studio.
 I kept teaching, even when I had lost all my hair, etc. I find peace in painting, and in showing others that they also can paint.
 It warms my heart working with adults and children, showing them the magic in creating.
 I do believe this has helped me a lot…being positive, and around positive people, doing positive things.